 Hemorrhoids are swollen veins in the anal canal.
-Of course, everyone has veins in this area, but when they become enlarged they can bleed, itch, and cause pain.
-Hemorrhoids can be located internally, externally, or both.
+Of course, everyone has veins in this area, but when they become enlarged they can bleed, itch and cause pain.
+Hemorrhoids can be located internally, externally or both.
 While rarely a serious condition, hemorrhoids certainly cause a lot of discomfort and concern.
-This blog is a guide to the treatment of hemorrhoids at home.
+Here is a guide to the treatment of hemorrhoids at home.

-- Water – make sure you are well hydrated.
+- Drink water – make sure you are well hydrated.
 When you do not have enough water intake, your bowel movements can become hard and difficult to pass.
-This increases pelvic pressure and that makes the hemorrhoids get enlarged.
+This increases pelvic pressure and makes the hemorrhoids get enlarged.

-- Fiber – an adequate fiber intake is important to ensure that you don’t get constipated and that the bowel movements remain soft and easy to pass.
+- Eat more fiber – an adequate fiber intake is important to ensure that you do not get constipated and that the bowel movements remain soft and easy to pass.

-- Sitz baths – this means sitting in warm water for about 20 minutes at a time.
+- Take a sitz bath – this means sitting in warm water for about 20 minutes at a time.
 No additives are needed.
 While some people buy special sitz bath seats from the pharmacy, all you need is a bathtub and some warm water.
 You can do this about 2 or 3 times a day.
 Remember to gently pat dry the anal area to avoid irritation.

 - Avoid rubbing too much – this can irritate the skin and hemorrhoids.
 The rougher toilet papers are the biggest problem, but any toilet paper can feel like sandpaper if you rub too hard or too much.